-Please feel free to consult with the office regarding any problems or questions that concern your child.
+Feel free to consult the office about any problems or questions concerning your scholar.
 It is the desire of the administrators and the faculty to be of service to both parent and scholar, and every instructor welcomes a conference with any parent.

-We do urge, however, that such visits be made by making an appointment with the main office at a convenient before or after-school hour.
+We do urge, however, that such visits be made by making an appointment with the main office at a convenient time before or after-school hours.
 Parents are asked not to meet with an instructor before or after class unless a conference has been scheduled in advance.
-If there is a concern, it is SCPA policy to have the parent email the instructor first, and then speak to administration if the issue is unresolved.
+If there is a concern, it is Somerset College Prep's policy to have the parent email the instructor first, and then speak to the Department Head, before escalating the issue to guidance, deans, and eventually, administration.

-It is extremely important that any change of physical or email address, telephone number or other vital method of communication, or pick-up authority, be completed by the legal parent/guardian in person in the front office.
+It is extremely important that any change of home address or email address, telephone number or other vital method of communication, and/or pick-up authority, be completed by the legal parent/guardian in person in the front office.
 BY STATE LAW, two new proofs of address must be provided for a change of address.